Disclaimer: Harry Potter and such belong to the lovely Rowling.

 She had always wanted a pet.

-Hagrid just made a special spot in her heart from his kind gift.
+Hagrid just made himself a special spot in her heart thanks to his kind gift.

 Ronald Weasley, she discovered, was annoying.

 In fact, the only reason she had not promptly ditched him was because—he was an information fountain!
 While he did not know of illegal activities, he had brothers everywhere.
 And he had even more siblings that would go everywhere.
 Without even meaning to, he had slipped her valuable information.

 There were bars in the wizarding world, but there were no bars.
 Bars could be entered with children and toddlers, and everything would still be kept rated PG and occasionally PG-13.
-Why in the duce any wizard hadn't tried to exploit alcohol upon ignorant young witches and wizards was beyond Harry; it was easy money.
+Why in the deuce any wizard hadn't tried to exploit alcohol upon ignorant young witches and wizards was beyond Harry; it was easy money.
 Furthermore, there was something called Knockturn Alley which dealt in 'all sorts of nasty businesses'.

 She raised an eyebrow, studying his prestigious robes and slicked back hair.
 He screamed rich pureblood heir.

 Hello, potential ally.

 "So, it's true, then: Potter's on the train," the boy said, still smirking, practically brimming with arrogance.

 She only quirked an eyebrow.
 "And you are?"

 "Malfoy.
 Draco Malfoy."

-At the mention of sharing the same compartment of Ron, Draco's mouth twisted, but at the implication of her ignorance of Quidditch…
+At the mention of sharing the same compartment as Ron, Draco's mouth twisted, but at the implication of her ignorance of Quidditch…

 "You don't know what Quidditch is?"
 Draco demanded.
 He immediately marched into the compartment and sat next to her.
 "How can you not know?"

 "I was raised by insufferable muggles, why would I know?" she pointed out irritably.

 "But Quidditch is the greatest thing!"
 Ron blurted out.

 "Weasley's right," Draco agreed, then looked as though he had a bad taste in his mouth.
 "This just won't do.
 Oh, alright, I suppose I'll have to tell you about it—can't trust a Weasley to get everything right."

 While Ron bristled and the meatballs slid into a compartment next to theirs, she smiled.
 Always better to make potential allies and discard them later, than discard them too soon and need them later.